Jdzanja/gitpractice/README.md

 ## subheader

-this is a subheader. its very simple.
+this is a subheader. its very simple. and amazing.